SEO

 XML: XML is the acronym for “Extensible Markup Language”.

 XML Sitemaps: XML Sitemaps are special types of pages used to format web pages properly.
-XML Sitemaps are generated and then submitted to search engines for them to better understand the structure of the host website.
+XML Sitemaps are generated and then submitted to search engines so they can better understand the structure of the host website.
 This increases crawling efficiency and will give search engines a better understanding of how to rank your pages.

 If you’ve read this far, we’re sure you would’ve become an SEO genius.
 So, thank you for taking the time to read our SEO glossary!